ant-media/ant-media-documentation/docs/guides/configuration-and-testing/ams-application-configuration.md

 private boolean aacEncodingEnabled
 ```

-To confirm the function of the setting, additional information is provided in the description .
+To confirm the function of the setting, additional information is provided in the description.

     If aacEncodingEnabled is true, aac encoding will be active even if mp4 or hls muxing is not enabled, If aacEncodingEnabled is false,
-    aac encoding is only activated if mp4 or hls muxing is enabled in the settings, This value should be true if you're sending stream to
+    aac encoding is only activated if mp4 or hls muxing is enabled in the settings, This value should be true if you're sending a stream to
     RTMP endpoints or enable/disable mp4 recording on the fly

-### 3 Update the confguration file
+### 3 Update the configuration file

-To add an additional setting to the configuration file, open the application settings, navigate to Advanced Settings on the management panel or go to ```red5-web.properties``` file located at ```<AMS_DIR>/webapps/<AppName>/WEB-INF/red5-web.properties```.
+To add an additional setting to the configuration file, open the application settings, navigate to Advanced Settings on the management panel, or go to ```red5-web.properties``` file located at ```<AMS_DIR>/webapps/<AppName>/WEB-INF/red5-web.properties```.

 Following the example of ```aacEncodingEnabled``` setting, the below can be appended to the file: